controlshift/website-v2/_details/privacy-and-security.md

 *Transparent*\
 We promptly notify customers of outages and security events through our status pages and proactively via email.

-### Evaluation

-We self-certify our practices for privacy, security, confidentiality, integrity, and availability to the standards set forth in SOC-2.
-We do not currently engage an external auditor to certify our compliance with this standard but do annually check our compliance using the pre-audit standard questionnaire from Practical Assurance.

 ### Details

 *Physical Security*\